ManishPandey-wb/MovieappusingReactandApi/README.md

-// This project facilitates user to type movie name and get inoformation about the movie.
+// This project facilitates user to type movie name and get information about the movie.